 When choosing gifts for your children, you have to consider that, no matter their age and interests, kids love to be surprised.
 Even if they cannot express it as well as an adult, they too prefer personal and thoughtful gifts rather than generic ones.
 The good thing is that they’re much easier to impress than adults.

-If you want to show your children that you know and care about their interests, preferences, and likes, you don’t need to buy expensive or fancy gifts.
+If you want to show your children that you know and care about their interests like Marvel costumes, preferences, and likes, you don’t need to buy expensive or fancy gifts.
 Your children will not judge your gift based on its price tag but rather on how fun or meaningful it is.

 Even with a small budget, you can find creative gifts that will make your children feel seen, listened to, and valued.
 Here are five inexpensive and cool gifts that your children will love.

 Jigsaw puzzles are not only fun for children of all ages, but they also provide great opportunities for spending quality time as a family.
 If you want your gift to have a strong impact, choose themed puzzles.
 Your children will be more impressed with a Disney or Star Wars puzzle rather than a simple floral one.
 Make a list of their favorite fictional characters, movies, TV-shows, books, or video games before shopping for puzzles.